A Level Business

 Read our A Level Business Portfolio below and invest 2 years studying at Runshaw.
 A Level Business Studies is a two year course which encompasses a range of different topics which will help to prepare you for further education or entering the world of work.
 Previous students of the course who we have welcomed back for our A-Level Business Future’s Week event have all confirmed how studying A Level Business equipped them with the knowledge, skills & behaviours needed to be able to succeed at university or on the first step of their new career ladder.

 - Course Information

-In Year 1 students will study business in a variety of contexts; large and small businesses, UK focused along with global businesses in both services and manufacturing.
-We will focus on the strategies that are needed for success in each of the key functional areas: Marketing, HRM, Operations and Finance, whilst also looking at how businesses are set up and managed.
+In Year 1, students will study business in a variety of contexts; large and small businesses, UK focused, along with global businesses in both services and manufacturing.
+We will focus on the strategies that are needed for success in each of the key functional areas: Marketing, Operations, Human Resources and Finance, whilst also looking at how businesses are set up and managed.

 - Entry Requirements

 For our A Level programme our entry requirements are a minimum of 5x Grade 5.